This content is currently being reviewed.

 You can only use a referral from a GP or a consultant you see as a public patient under the NIPHS.

 Having private health insurance does not exclude you from the NIPHS.
 But you cannot use your private health insurance to get your referral.

 Telemedicine and the NIPHS

 Telemedicine is when you get a diagnosis, treatment or consultation using telecommunications technology such as by Skype or video call.

-If you are having inpatient care, you must have your outpatient appointment in person on a date prior to being admitted.
+If you are having inpatient care, you must have your outpatient appointment in person.

 If you use telemedicine instead of an in-person appointment, you cannot get a reimbursement for any of your healthcare costs.